sgarcia0206/comp122-f23/format-encodings/decode_utf8.md

    - 2# 11 - 011100  ;  invalid!
    - 2# 10 - 100111

-* Example ended with identify the binary string as being malformed!
+* Example ended with identifying the binary string as being malformed!

 ----